Anbeeld/ACAI/docs/analysis.md

 - colonization, critical buildings, edict simulation, war pressure, Rogue Servitors, startup hooks, and cleanup are still partly legacy-driven
 - the edict system (`gai_edict.2`) uses its own economy thresholds while the building/ship systems use the Anbeeld economy model — two parallel ideas of "can afford"
+- however, `ai_capacity_overload_edict` is an exception: it uses `aai_energy_income_low = yes`, the shared Anbeeld economy trigger, rather than an inline threshold
-- there are also dormant or half-retained legacy pieces: sector-loss simulation, commented hooks, defensive starbase conversion, `ai_purifier`/sector-cap modifiers defined but never applied, and the destroyer preference infrastructure
+- there are also dormant or half-retained legacy pieces: sector-loss simulation, commented hooks, defensive starbase conversion, `ai_purifier`/sector-cap modifiers defined but never applied, the subject fix (`gai_edict.3`) whose call from `gai_edict.1` is commented out, and the destroyer preference infrastructure

 Why this is a weakness:

 - responsibility is harder to track — for example, `gai_build_fleet` (a scripted trigger in `gai_triggers.txt`) gates the country-type ship fractions using its own economy checks, separate from both the Anbeeld economy model and the edict thresholds
 - naming and assumptions are inconsistent across layers
 - future changes have to remember both layers
-- the dormant code surface is substantial: `aai_starbases.500`, `aai_yearly.20`, `aai_yearly.100`, 40+ destroyer-preference weight checks, 5 unused static modifiers, and the commented destroyer/cruiser build paths all ship with the mod
+- the dormant code surface is substantial: `aai_starbases.500`, `aai_yearly.20`, `aai_yearly.100`, 44 destroyer-preference weight checks, 5 unused static modifiers, and the commented destroyer/cruiser build paths all ship with the mod

 #### 3. Strategic breadth is intentionally reduced